Lika

 Lika ([lǐːka]) is a traditional region of Croatia proper, roughly bound by the Velebit mountain from the southwest and the Plješevica mountain from the northeast.
 On the north-west end Lika is bounded by Ogulin-Plaški basin, and on the south-east by the Malovan pass.
 Today most of the territory of Lika (Brinje, Donji Lapac, Gospić, Lovinac, Otočac, Perušić, Plitvička Jezera, Udbina and Vrhovine) is part of Lika-Senj County.
-Josipdol, Plaški and Saborsko are part of Karlovac County and Gračac is part of Zadar County.
+Josipdol, Plaški and Saborsko are part of Karlovac County and Gračac is part of Zadar County, and it takes up about 12% of Croatia's land area.

 Major towns include Gospić, Otočac, and Gračac, most of which are located in the karst poljes of the rivers of Lika, Gacka and others.
-The Plitvice Lakes National Park is also in Lika.
+The Plitvice Lakes National Park and Northern Velebit National Park are also in Lika.

 History

 Antiquity

-Since the first millennium BC the region was inhabited by Iapydes, an ancient people related to Illyrians.
-During the Gallic invasion of the Balkans, a division of the Gallic army passed through the territory of today's Lika and a part of this army settled among the Iapydes.
+Since the first millennium BC the region was inhabited by the Iapodes, an ancient people related to Illyrians.
+During the Gallic invasion of the Balkans, a division of the Gallic army passed through the territory of today's Lika and a part of this army settled among the Iapodes.

-In the 2nd century BC, Iapydes came into conflict with the Roman Empire, suffering several military campaigns, most significantly in 129 BC, 119 BC and finally being conquered in 34 BC by Augustus Caesar.
+In the 2nd century BC, Iapodes came into conflict with the Roman Empire, suffering several military campaigns, most significantly in 129 BC, 119 BC and finally being conquered in 34 BC by Augustus Caesar.

 Medieval

 Bijelohrvati (or White Croats) originally migrated from White Croatia to Lika in the first half of the 7th century.
 After the settlement of Croats (according to migrations theories), Lika became part of the Principality of Littoral Croatia.

 Lika then became a part of the Kingdom of Croatia in 925, when Duke Tomislav of the Croats received the crown and became King of Croatia.

 The name of Lika is derived from old Illyrian language, meaning "body of water"; its cognates are liquor ("fluid") in Latin and liqén ("lake") in modern Albanian.
 Indeed, a major feature of the Lika landscape are rivers and lakes, as well as marshes and floodplains, many of which have been drained in 18th to 20th centuries.
 The name initially referred to Lika River, and over time came to denote the region.
 The first mention of Lika as a toponym appears in 10th-century Constantine Porphyrogenitus' book De Administrando Imperio as βο(ε)άνος, in a chapter dedicated to Croats and the organisation of their state, describing how their ban "has under his rule Krbava, Lika and Gacka".

 Among the twelve noble Croat tribes that had a right to choose the Croat king, the Gusić tribe was from Lika.
+The ethnonym Guduscani mentioned in medieval sources was also thought to be related to Lika.